 The mosquito goes through four distinct stages during its life cycle:

-- egg – hatches in water, eggs may be laid grouped into rafts or individually, may be laid on water surface or just above, waiting for water to rise
+- egg – hatches in water, eggs may be laid grouped into rafts or individually, may be laid on the water surface or just above, waiting for water to rise

-- larva – also known as “wiggler” since it wiggles through water, sheds its skin several times and breathes air at surface
+- larva – also known as “wiggler” since it wiggles through water, sheds its skin several times and breathes air at the surface

-- pupa – also known as “tumbler” for the way it tumbles in water, stage that mosquito changes into an adult, similar to a butterfly cocoon
+- pupa – also known as “tumbler” for the way it tumbles in water, the stage that mosquito changes into an adult, similar to a butterfly cocoon

 - adult – emerges onto water surface then flies away after body parts have hardened